 - Google Ads positions = tracking_overview_organic

-The only difference here is that you cannot apply filters and sorting to your data source in GDS like you can using the SEMrush API.
+The only difference in extracting data throught the API and the GDS connector is that you cannot apply filters and sorting to your data source in GDS like you can using the SEMrush API.

 To configure the connection to SEMrush, you need to authorize both your Google account and SEMrush account to access data and add it to GDS.